Dissipative response of driven bead-spring-dashpot chains: Abstract

 \section{Abstract}

-The work dissipated in pulling a polymer chain with internal friction is numerically calculated by considering a sequence of $N$ bead-spring-dashpots tethered at one end and being pulled at the other using a harmonic trap via linear and symmetric protocols.
-The variation of the dissipation with the chain length, pulling trap stiffness, and the internal friction parameter are examined in detail for both the protocols.
-In the limit of high trap stiffness: (i) the dissipation $decreases$ with $N$ for chains with internal friction, keeping all other parameters constant, and (ii) the relationship between the dissipation and internal friction parameter deviates from linearity as $N$ is increased.
-Consequently, a closed-form expression between the dissipated work in driving a chain of spring-dashpots and the damping coefficient of a single dashpot can be written only for the case of $N=1$ [as shown in Phys.
-Rev. Res. \textbf{2}, 013331 (2020)] and not for the general case of $N>1$.
+The work dissipated in pulling a polymer chain with internal friction is numerically calculated by considering a sequence of $N$ spring-dashpots tethered at one end and being pulled at the other using a harmonic trap via linear and symmetric protocols.
+The variation of the dissipation with the chain length, pulling trap stiffness, and the internal friction parameter are examined in detail for both the protocols. {While the dissipation increases with $N$ for chains without internal friction, the relationship between the dissipation and $N$ for chains with internal friction depends on the pulling trap stiffness.
+For chains with internal friction, the dissipation \textit{decreases} (increases) with $N$ as the the pulling trap stiffness is \textit{increased} (decreased), keeping all other parameters constant.
+Therefore, unlike in the case of a single-mode spring-dashpot ($N=1$) for which a simple relationship exists between the damping coefficient of the dashpot and the dissipated work [as shown in Phys.
+Rev. Res. \textbf{2}, 013331 (2020)], the same is not true for the general case of $N>1$ due to the stiffness-dependent dissipative response of bead-spring-dashpot chains.}